Information For Authors

-The Annals of Health Research is a peer-reviewed open access journal of medical and health-related sciences meant to disseminate research works and ideas in the fields of medicine and allied health sciences with the ultimate goals of enhancing knowledge, improving practice and encouraging practice-centred research.
+The Annals of Health Research is a peer-reviewed, open-access journal of medical sciences, published both electronically and in print.
+It is meant to disseminate research works and ideas in the fields of medicine and allied health sciences with the ultimate goals of enhancing knowledge, improving practice and encouraging practice-centred research.

-The Annals of Health Research is a bi-annual medical journal published in the months of June and December.
-The journal publishes original communications in the form of original research, high-quality case reports, short communications, letters to the editor and systematic reviews with or without meta-analysis on clinical medicine (surgery, surgical specialities, paediatrics, internal medicine, public health, obstetrics and gynaecology), laboratory medicine and other specialities in the basic medical sciences and the allied health sciences.
-Articles in the form of Reviews, Personal Practice, Personal Opinions and Commentaries will only be invited from renowned experts in the relevant fields by the Editorial Board.
+The Annals of Health Research is a medical journal published quarterly in the months of March, June, September and December (formerly biannually in June and December).
+The journal publishes original communications in the form of original research, high-quality case reports, short communications, letters to the editor and systematic reviews with or without meta-analysis on clinical medicine (surgery, surgical specialities, paediatrics, internal medicine, public health, obstetrics and gynaecology), laboratory medicine and basic clinical sciences.
+Articles in the form of Reviews, Personal Practice, Expert’s Opinions and Commentaries are only invited from renowned experts in the relevant fields by the Editorial Board.

 EDITORIAL POLICY & PEER-REVIEW SYSTEM